abhinav744/Social_Media_CloneProject/README.md

 User Profiles	Profile pages with user info and posts

 Posting	Create, edit, delete, and view posts

-Likes & Comments	Engage with posts

-Follow System	Follow and unfollow other users

 Admin Panel	Manage users and posts